plone/ansible-playbook/docs/live.rst

 .. warning ::

-    If you did not change the ``plone_initial_password`` variable, then you new site may be managed from the Zope/Plone root via the default password. *Fix this.*
+    If you did not change the ``plone_initial_password`` variable, then your new site may be managed from the Zope/Plone root via the default password. *Fix this.*

 Hotfixes, Updates, Upgrades
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^